danlunt1976/UM_Bristol/BRIDGESysAdmin.md

 ## To add a new user:

+The below only works on the old machines (eocene, silurian).
+For other machines, contact IT services via Halo.

 see also notes on our old wiki (some aspects of which are outdated):
 [http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/SystemAdmin/New-users](http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/SystemAdmin/New-users)